 Fees will be refunded to the party concerned.
 However, if the party's representative is authorised to receive payments, the refund will be made to the representative.
-A refund will not be made to a third party who paid the fee (see Legal Advice No. 6/91 rev., points 4 and 5, OJ 11/1991, 573).
+A refund will not be made to a third party who paid the fee, except where this relates to the fee for file inspection.